Essential information for students

 *assuming part-time study is undertaken over the course of two years.

-EU students should consider they may need to obtain a working visas for a traineeship after the DPLP.
+If you are a non-Scottish domiciled student, you may need to obtain a visa to undertake the traineeship after the Diploma.
 Our information on guidance for overseas students will provide some background to why having to obtain a visa is an essential consideration.
-We aim to update this section with as much information as we can, as we receive it.

 Other sources of funding